-Nominations & Elections for the KAFP Board of Directors
+Nominations, Elections and Appointments for the KAFP Board of Directors and KAFP Foundation Board of Trustees

 The individuals who currently hold these positions are eligible for re-election.
 The Leadership Development Committee encourages all active members who meet the requirements of the open board seats to submit your nominations.